minio/minio/docs/erasure/storage-class/README.md

 you can set the storage class of an object via request metadata field `x-amz-storage-class`.
 Minio server then honors the storage class by saving the object in specific number of data and parity disks.

-### Values for standard storage class (SS)
+### Values for standard storage class (STANDARD)

-Standard storage class implies more parity than RRS class.
-So, SS parity disks should be
+`STANDARD` storage class implies more parity than `REDUCED_REDUNDANCY` class.
+So, `STANDARD` parity disks should be

-- Greater than or equal to 2, if RRS parity is not set.
+- Greater than or equal to 2, if `REDUCED_REDUNDANCY` parity is not set.
-- Greater than RRS parity, if it is set.
+- Greater than `REDUCED_REDUNDANCY` parity, if it is set.

-As parity blocks can not be higher than data blocks, Standard storage class can not be higher than N/2.
+Parity blocks can not be higher than data blocks, so `STANDARD` storage class parity can not be higher than N/2.
 (N being total number of disks)

-Default value for standard storage class is `N/2` (N is the total number of drives).
+Default value for `STANDARD` storage class is `N/2` (N is the total number of drives).

-### Reduced redundancy storage class (RRS)
+### Reduced redundancy storage class (REDUCED_REDUNDANCY)

-Reduced redundancy implies lesser parity than SS class.
-So, RRS parity disks should be
+`REDUCED_REDUNDANCY` implies lesser parity than `STANDARD` class.
+So,`REDUCED_REDUNDANCY` parity disks should be

-- Less than N/2, if SS parity is not set.
+- Less than N/2, if `STANDARD` parity is not set.
-- Less than SS Parity, if it is set.
+- Less than `STANDARD` Parity, if it is set.

-As parity below 2 is not recommended, RR storage class is not supported for 4 disks erasure coding setup.
+As parity below 2 is not recommended, `REDUCED_REDUNDANCY` storage class is not supported for 4 disks erasure coding setup.

-Default value for reduced redundancy storage class is `2`.
+Default value for `REDUCED_REDUNDANCY` storage class is `2`.

 ## Get started with Storage Class